Tomorrow is the big day!

-- Pashmina.
-Should I get cold or need an extra blanket or pillow, the pashmina does the trick.
+- A big, thick scarf.
+Should I get cold or need an extra blanket or pillow, a thick scarf does the trick.

 - Water bottle.
 I love my stainless steel Sigg water bottle.
 After one trip where I easily spent $20 on bottled water, I wondered why I never brought it before.